dadevel/bloodhoundcli/README.md

 > This means a DCSync from `dc01.subdomain.corp.local` must be named `subdomain.corp.local.ntds`.

 ## ADIDNS Import

-Import [adidnsdump](https://github.com/dirkjanm/adidnsdump) into bloodhound to set the attribute `ip`.
-If a host appears in ADIDNS but does not exist in BloodHound, a new computer object is created.
+Import [adidnsdump](https://github.com/dirkjanm/adidnsdump) into BloodHound to add an `ipaddress` attribute to computers.
+For hosts that appear in ADIDNS but don't exist in BloodHound, standalone computer objects are created.

 ~~~ bash
 bloodhoundcli import-adidns ./records.csv
 ~~~